paulburton0/dailyTasks/README.md

 dt end [task number]    Changes the end time for the given task number.

-dt next [end] [project] [task]    Adds a new task with the same start time as the last task's end time.
+dt next [end time] [project] [task]    Adds a new task with the same start time as the last task's end time.

 dt duration [task number]    Prints the duration of the given task.

-dt project [date] [project]    Prints the amount of time worked on the given project for the given date.
+dt project [project] [date]    Prints the amount of time worked on the given project for the given date.
+Omit date for today.

 dt day [date]    Prints a breakdown of time spent on each project in the given day, with a total for the day.
+Omit date for today.

 dt edit    Opens the dailytasks.txt file in an editor.

 dt ls    Prints the entire dailytasks.txt file.

-Note that times are in the format HH:MM(AM|PM).
-For single digit hours, the leading zero must be included.
+Note that times are in the format HH:MM(AM|PM) with *no* whitespace.
+For single digit hours, the leading zero *must* be included.
 For example, to add a task that starts at 10:00 in the morning and ends at 1:00 in the afternoon:

     dt add 10:00AM 01:00PM SomeProject "Developed new module"